csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 - Please ensure that any trainings required for your role are completed and kept up to date.
 Required courses are typically listed under “myTraining” in your University of Florida account.

 ### Lab Notebooks & Documentation
-- Every project must have a **shared folder** with:
+- Every project must have a **shared folder** on dropbox with:
   - A README describing purpose, data structure, and status.
   - The stimulation program file, often a psychtoolbox program
   - Clear documentation of data analysis scripts.
   - Clear documentation of the sample, and any procedures, including the SOP for the study.

 ### Technical Resources
-- Secure server for data storage: `/projects/[name]`
+- We are working with UF on a secure server for data storage.
-- Raw data is never deleted.
+- Raw data is trasnferred to dropbox currently and is never deleted.
 - Analysis code should be stored in lab GitHub or institutional repository.
-- Backup procedures are in place – follow posted instructions.
+- Backup procedures should be in place – follow posted instructions.

 ### Equipment Use
 - Equipment (EEG, psychophysiology, eye-tracking) requires training before independent use.